Troubleshooting Guide for Common Screw-related Issues in Wastewater Pump Systems

 Corrosion is a prevalent problem in wastewater pump systems due to the presence of corrosive chemicals and high humidity levels.
 When screws are exposed to these corrosive elements, they can rust or corrode, compromising their structural integrity and functionality.
 To troubleshoot this issue:

-- Apply Protective Coatings: Consider applying corrosion-resistant coatings on the screws to provide a protective barrier against corrosive substances.
-Coatings such as zinc or epoxy-based compounds can significantly extend the lifespan of screws in corrosive environments.
+- Apply Protective Coatings -- Consider applying corrosion‑resistant coatings on the screws to provide a protective barrier against corrosive substances.
+Coatings such as zinc coating or epoxy coating can significantly extend the lifespan of screws in corrosive environments.

 2. Wear and Tear